 We intentionally use a two day process for cleaning and sealing.
 This is so we have the ability to use the proper sands and sealers as well as having a checks and balances on our workmanship.

 Please know that estimates are done as accurately as we can, however if more supplies are needed to complete the job the customer is responsible for the material cost.
 If the customer cancels the project, any supplies purchased for this job will be charged a 25% restocking fee.

 If we arrive as agreed upon schedule and the team is turned away or cannot work, a trip fee will be charged.

 Customer is responsible for moving any furniture away from the work area.
-If we arrive and have to move the furniture the customer will incur an extra moving charge.
+Insurance regulations do not allow us to move your items.